Water Testing

 Expanding the Scope of Testing

-We are also working with South East Rivers Trust to develop a county-wide testing programme covering more catchments.
+We are working with South East Rivers Trust to develop a county-wide testing programme covering more catchments.
 This multifaceted approach will provide a more holistic understanding of the river health across the Mole Catchment and beyond.

 Monitoring Beyond Phosphate